mcrowson/minecraft_jupyterhub/README.md

 of all users (including admin) into the `hub_users.txt` file with each name being a new line.
 This only allows those listed usernames to create notebooks.

+Additional users can be added from the Jupyter Admin GUI.

 Interaction with the Minecraft server will be done through the [mcpi](https://github.com/martinohanlon/mcpi) library.

 ##### Certificates